 For most contracts for programs, services or projects, CSC Leon disburses funding to CIPs on a quarterly basis.
-All quarterly disbursements are to be based on actual expenditures for a given quarter and should be supported by complete and appropriate documentation.
+The initial disbursement will be a 25% advancement of the total program budget for the contract, with subsequent quarterly disbursements.
+Expenses reported for a specific quarter are to be actual expenditures for that quarter and must be supported by complete and appropriate documentation.
 The documentation should include only those expenses paid with CSC Leon funding in the quarter for which the reporting is being submitted.
 Specific support documentation requirements are discussed in detail within the "Required Reporting Documentation" section of this policy.
 A contract must be duly executed to receive the initial funds disbursement.
 The quarterly disbursement of funds for the community investment categories is outlined as follows: